Skip to Content

 A Chef’s Tour is a tour provider that offers these really interesting food-focused tours in Asia and Latin America.
 I’ve been on most of their tours in Thailand and India as well as their recent offerings in Kuala Lumpur and Yangon.
 Not only will they treat you to a wealth of fantastic local dishes, but you’ll get a taste of the culture as well as seen through the eyes of a local.

 This Singapore Food Tour costs USD 175 per person, inclusive of all food and drink.
-You can book it on A Chef’s Tour or Get Your Guide.
-Be sure to check both links as one or the other may be offering a discount.
+You can book it on A Chef’s Tour.

 The tour starts at the exit of Farrer Park MRT station where you’ll meet Charlotte, an experienced tour guide who’ll take you on a 3-hour gastronomic romp through Singapore.
 With her, you’ll get to experience at least thirteen of the city’s best street food dishes while making stops at a few interesting cultural attractions.